 Newer version of Abilify with fewer side effects

 The drug was intended to be a newer version of Abilify with fewer side effects.
 The mechanism of treatment is the same.
 Rexulti is even more expensive than Abilify, costing over $1200 for a 30-day supply.
-In FY 2017, Rexulti’s sales reached nearly half a billion dollars.
+In Fiscal year 2017, Rexulti’s sales reached nearly half a billion dollars.
 Since then, sales of the drug have increased at a rapid clip.
 Even the manufacturer cannot exactly describe how Rexulti works as a treatment for depression.
 A direct quote on the drug’s website states “While the exact way REXULTI works is unknown, scientists believe that it has a similar range of activity at 3 types of neurotransmitter receptors.”
 Loosely stated, Rexulti rebalances serotonin and dopamine to improve thinking and mood.
 However, simply stating that it acts on the serotonin does not give an in-depth mechanism of its mechanism.
 It is certain that Rexulti is a partial agonist, meaning that it stimulates some functions and blocks others at the receptors to which it binds.

 Speaking casually, the medication is believed to work although nobody is quite sure why.
 The FDA approved these medications for treatment of depression so it apparently agrees.
 Nevertheless, Otsuka aggressively markets both Abilify and Rexulti and instrumental in the treatment of depression.
 Physicians apparently are responsive to the marketing because they continue to prescribe these drugs at high rates.

-What Are the Side Effects of Rexulti?
+What are the Side Effects of Rexulti?

 As stated above, Rexulti is designed to have fewer side effects than Abilify.
 The common side effects of Rexulti are weight gain, agitation and distress.
 Some of the more serious side effects of Rexulti are stroke in elderly patients, high blood sugar and involuntary body movements.
 Relevant here is the potential for Rexulti to cause certain uncontrollable urges in patients.
 This can include urges to gamble, binge shop and eat and sexual urges.
 These problems were also caused by the predecessor drug Abilify.
 There were scores of stories of people with no prior history of gambling taking Abilify and then going on a financially ruinous gambling binge.